mccurcio/mccurcio/README.md

 - I have several passions, teaching, learning Python, film, jazz music and travel.

-- :airplane: *Fun fact*: I visited to the two lowest places on earth.
+- :airplane: *Fun fact*: I visited to the lowest places on earth.

 ---